-In addition to the material exposures to the two structured notes respectively issued by RBC and Commerzbank that were accepted as an in specie transfer, Table A below shows just another example of excessive single exposures allowed within the portfolio at the time of purchase.
-The excessive exposure to single counterparties clearly emerges from the 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions
+In addition to the exposure of 76.20% of the policy value to the RBC Investment that was accepted and allowed by MPM in the Scheme's portfolio, Table A below shows another examples of excessive single exposures allowed within the portfolio at the time of purchase.
+The excessive exposure to single counterparties clearly emerges from the 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.